-TEXTBOOK QUIZZES DUE POINTS AVAILABLE Quiz One (Pages 1 - 141) Week Seven 50 Points Quiz Two (Pages 142 - 359) Week Fifteen 50 Points TOTAL OF 100 POINTS
+TEXTBOOK QUIZZES DUE POINTS AVAILABLE Understanding our Course & Classroom Week One 25 Points Quiz One (Pages 1 - 141) Week Seven 50 Points Quiz Two (Pages 142 - 359) Week Fifteen 50 Points TOTAL OF 125 POINTS

-3. AGENCY PAPER AND CLASS PRESENTATION: 3-part assignment (10, 90 & 50 pts total) This is a three-part assignment spread out over time.
-Each student will select a Social Work or Human Services agency (non-profit, county, state, tribal) that you wish to learn more about.
-There are many organizations in our area and beyond that provide social work services to individuals, families, and communities.
-Students are required to locate and formally "select" the agency that they intend to research over the semester.
-To avoid duplication, students will be asked to select an organization that is not already being looked in to by someone else in the class.
-As a result, the "Agency Selection" process will be first to select it via the class discussion board for this assignment, gets it.
-Students may start selecting their agencies during the first two weeks.
-Selections are due by the end of Week 2.
+3. SOCIAL WELFARE POLICY PAPER & PRESENTATION: 3-part assignment (10, 90 & 50 pts total)

+This is a three-part assignment spread out over time.
+Each student will select a current or proposed city, county, state, or federal social welfare policy that you wish to learn more about.
+There are many options out there, so students are encouraged to select an area of practice that most interests you.
+Students are required to locate and formally "select" the policy/bill that they intend to research over Page 6 of 9 the semester.
+To avoid duplication, students will be asked to select a policy that is not already being looked in to by someone else in the class.
+This is done so that we can each learn the most amount as possible (from subsequently sharing our findings with one another) as possible.
+As a result, the "Social Welfare Policy Selection" process will be first to select it via the class discussion board for this assignment gets that topic area.
+Students may start selecting their agencies during the first few weeks.
+Selections are due by the end of Week 4.

-Once selected, students will familiarize themselves with the agency's mission and the population that they serve, by making contact with the agency and researching the informational tools that it has to offer.
-Students will cover the agency's location, accessibility, population served, funding streams, services, cultural humility, and barriers that organization faces.
-Each student will compile their findings into a 6-page academic research paper (to include a title page, 4-page paper, and reference page) that provides the name of the agency, the person interviewed, their contact information, a summary of the information gathered.
-These papers should not look like an interview, but instead read like a research paper.
+Once selected, students will familiarize themselves with the policy/bill's author, supporters, target population, intended consequence, unintended consequence, economic & societal implications, and so on.
+Each student will compile their findings into a 6-page academic research paper (to include a title page, 4-page paper, and reference page) that provides the above-mentioned items in a narrative summary.
+These papers should not look like a blow-by-blow of "what I found was...", but instead read like a formal academic research paper.
 Students should follow the directions closely and adhere to the Assignment Format (found above in this syllabus) for this course.
-The grading rubric for the Agency Overview Paper is available under the "Assignment Drop Box" tab on the Canvas course home page.
-Students interested in achieving the most points possible should familiarize themselves with the rubric.
+The grading rubric for the Social Welfare Policy Paper layout/structure/requirements are more thoroughly addressed in the "Assignment Drop Box" tab on the Canvas course home page, as well as in the information provided at the end of each week in your modules.
+Students interested in achieving the most points possible should familiarize themselves with the rubric and other information provided in these places.

-Following the submission of the Agency Overview Paper, students will then synthesize their findings in to a 3-5 slide PowerPoint that students will present live to the class.
-When approaching this aspect of the assignment, be sure to think about your audience, consider what they need to know to understand the agency's goals and share with them the wisdom you have gained about the program.
-Be sure to include visuals, legible written portions and references for any quotes or data that was gathered from an outside source.
-Keep in mind that the intent of this assignment is to educate each other about what resources we have in our community, ways that these agencies help those around us, and how we might go about referring someone to these programs.
+Following the submission of the Social Welfare Policy Paper, students will then synthesize their findings in to a 3-5 slide PowerPoint that students will present live to the class.
+When approaching this aspect of the assignment, be sure to think about your audience, consider what they need to know to understand the policies goals, backers, potential risks, strengths, and so on.
+The goal is to inform your classmates, so that they are better aware of the dynamics around them, but also to create a "Call to Action", in letting us know where we can go/what we can do if we want to support/reject this policy/bill.
+Be sure to include visuals, legible written portions and references for any quotes or data that was gathered from an outside source

-STEP IN THE PROCESS DATE DUE POINTS AVAILABLE

-Agency Selection Week Four 10 points

-Agency Overview Paper Week Fourteen 90 points

-Agency Presentation Week Sixteen 50 points

-TOTAL OF 150 POINTS
+STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Social Welfare Policy Selection by Student Week Four 10 points Social Welfare Policy Paper by Student Week Fourteen 90 points Social Welfare Policy Presentation by Student Week Sixteen 50 points TOTAL OF 150 POINTS